-- - "Metering mode Changing the metering system" (P. 66) - Activate the flash, set the flash mode to [\$] (fill-in flash) and shoot the picture.
-You can shoot a subject against backlight without the face of the subject appearing dark. [\$] (fill-in flash) is used for shooting against backlight and under fluorescent and other artificial lighting. - "Setting the flash mode" (P. 48)
+- Set [METERING] to [...] (spot metering) to measure the exposure of the subject in the center of the picture.
+To change the composition, place the subject in the center of the picture.
+While holding down the AFL button, change the composition and press the shutter button.
+Metering mode Changing the metering system" (P. 46) - Activate the flash, set the flash mode to [\$] (fill-in flash) and shoot the picture.
+You can shoot a subject against backlight without the face of the subject appearing dark. [\$] (fill-in flash) is used for shooting against backlight and under fluorescent and other artificial lighting.
+Setting the flash mode" (P. 35)